gbcpp/gbcpp.github.io/_posts/bpf/2025-05-21-install-bcc.md

 ---
 layout: post
-title: 'Install bcc on ubuntu22.04'
+title: 'Install bcc and use memleak on Ubuntu22.04'
 subtitle:
 date: 2025-05-21
 author: Mr Chen